Our Listing Policies

 Book Sale Finder learns of book sales from a variety of sources.
 Normally, the organizers themselves tell us about a sale, but we also learn of sales through Internet searches, newspapers, and from book sale attendees.
 The purpose of Book Sale Finder is to inform people about where book sales are located and when they are held.
 Although we are happy and proud to perform a valuable service for book sale organizers, that is not our only goal.
 Tens of thousands of people view our site regularly and receive our weekly Sale Mail

 telling them where to find local sales.
-Almost unanimously, book sale organizers thank us for posting their sale; they want to maximize their revenue, and a listing on Book Sale Finder virtually guarantees greater attendance at their sale.
+Almost unanimously, book sale organizers thank us for posting their sale; they want to maximize their revenue, and a listing on Book Sale Finder means greater attendance at their sale.
 Many sale organizers have even reduced their costly postal mail notifications and instead have told their patrons to look for their sale on Book Sale Finder.

 Occasionally, a sale organizer has asked that notification of their sale be removed from our site.
 We generally do not accede to that request, especially if the sale is advertised somewhere else, such as on the organization's web site.
 If a book sale is being held in a public facility, the public has the right to know about it.
 In most cases, for example, book sales are sponsored by Friends of Library groups who hold sales in the library or other public-supported location.
 These sales are, and should be, accessible to the public.